node-red/node-red-node-test-helper/README.md

 We then have a set of mocha unit tests.
 These tests check that the node loads correctly, and ensures it makes the payload string lower case as expected.

+## Creating test flows in the Node Red editor

+The Node Red editor can be used to generate test flow configurations.
+Create a flow in the editor with the node you wish to test and configure them using the node configuration editor.
+Add `debug` nodes to receive output messages from your test node. `catch` and `status` nodes can also be used to catch errors and status changes from your test node.
+It is not necessary to include `inject` nodes as this helper module will allow you to inject test messages.

+Highlight the nodes in the test flow and select `Export` then `Clipboard` to copy your test flow configuration, and then paste the JSON string into the test script.
+Repeat this process to create different variations of your test flow if required.

+When the flow is run in this helper module, `debug` nodes are converted to `helper` nodes.

 ## Getting nodes in the runtime

 The asynchronous `helper.load()` method calls the supplied callback function once the Node-RED server and runtime is ready.
 We can then call the `helper.getNode(id)` method to get a reference to nodes in the runtime.
 For more information on these methods see the API section below.